ingageco/capacitor-site/pages/docs/plugins/web.md

 # Capacitor Web/PWA Plugin Guide

-<p class="intro">Capacitor utilizes a web/native compatibility layer, making it easy to build plugins that have functionality when running natively, as well as when running in a PWA on the Web.</p>
+Capacitor utilizes a web/native compatibility layer, making it easy to build plugins that have functionality when running natively, as well as when running in a PWA on the Web.

 ## Getting Started